adamantii/awesome-objection-lol/README.md

       <td>Not maintained anymore(No-Activity)</td>
     <tr>
       <td>Sylveon</td>
-      <td> Sylveon is the nickname of the objection.lol's developer.
+      <td> Sylveon is the nickname of objection.lol's developer.
 (Yes i know it is also a pokemon)
     </tr>
   </table>
 </details>